bjornspockeli/elektra/README.md

 ## Hands-on Tasks - Day 1

+During the first day of the course we will use the nRF52832 as

+The tasks should be performed in the order that they are given and you should use the Template Project found in  nRF5_SDK_12.2.0\examples\peripheral\template_project.

 The hands-on tasks for the first course day will cover the use of the application timer library, the button handler library and the UART library.
 If you have some time left after finsihing the 3 first taske, then you may try to solve the optional Temperature Sensor task.